 Bob Gent moved that the Dark Sky Advocate program be approved and that Trust Fund interest will be used to fund it.
+William Bogardus seconded the motion.
+The motion passed unanimously.

 2. Astronomical League's Dark Nebulae Club.
 Kathy Machin presented a proposal for a new Observe program that covers observing various dark nebulae.
 There will be 20 - 25 required objects and 40 - 50 optional objects, including some nebulae visible in the far south.
 Since dark nebulae typically have a relatively large angular size, these nebulae should be visible to people with binoculars and small telescopes.